 The test is free, confidential and voluntary: you cannot be (and should not feel) forced to test.
 It should involve a brief chat first to discuss why you’ve decided to test, what risks you may have taken and when, and what kind of HIV test is the most appropriate based on this information.

-You should have explained to you how the test will work, what the possible results mean and be asked how you would react to whatever result you get.
+The person testing you should explain how the test will work, what the possible results mean and they should explore with you how you would react to whatever result you get.

 A blood sample from your arm is sent to a lab with the results ready within a day or up to a week later.